How To Sleep Through Extreme Tooth Pain

 TMJ disorder.
 If you're having problems with your TMJ, you can get clicking noises when you open and close your jaw.
 This can also lead to clenching your teeth which also puts pressure on your mouth.

 Gum recession.
 When your gums recede, it exposes the more sensitive part of your tooth, the root surface.
 It is sensitive because the gums usually cover it so it is not use to a lot of external stimulation.
 Since they have receded, it will become exposed and sensitive to all sorts of temperature such as cold and hot.
-People with this condition are usually averse to drinking cold water or iced drinks.

 Late night meals.
 Snacking on sweet desserts in the middle of the night can aggravate existing cavities in your mouth especially if you don't brush and floss afterwards.
 Old dental fillings which can be leaky will also become sensitive as well.
 You'll notice a sharp zing once the sweet touches the filling.